Kinto/kinto-attachment/README.rst

 .. code-block:: ini

     # For a whole bucket (/buckets/fennec-staging)
     kinto.attachment.resources.fennec-staging.use_content_encoding = false
     kinto.attachment.resources.fennec-staging.gzipped = true

     # Or for a specific collection in it (/buckets/fingerprinting-defenses-staging/fonts)
     kinto.attachment.resources.fingerprinting-defenses-staging_fonts.use_content_encoding = true

-Be careful, ``use_content_encoding`` will force the gzipping of the files for the S3 storage but the metadata will look like it wasn't compressed.
+Be careful, ``use_content_encoding`` automatically sets ``gzipped = true`` with the S3 storage but the metadata will look like it wasn't compressed.

 In case you want to use the ``gzipped`` option you need to also make sure that ``use_content_encoding`` is set to `False`.

-You can say that you want to use ``Content-Encoding`` everywhere but for the ``fennec-staging`` bucket:
+You can say that you want to use content encoding everywhere but for the ``fennec-staging`` bucket:

 .. code-block:: ini

     # Global setting
     kinto.attachment.use_content_encoding = true

     # For a whole bucket (/buckets/fennec-staging)
     kinto.attachment.resources.fennec-staging.use_content_encoding = false
     kinto.attachment.resources.fennec-staging.gzipped = true